-The government-wide financial statements include all governmental activities that are principally supported by special assessments and developer contributions.
+The government-wide financial statements include all governmental activities that are principally supported by special assessments.
 The District does not have any business-type activities.
 The governmental activities of the District include the general government (management), maintenance and operations, and recreation functions.